williamzhangNU/RAGEN/ragen/env/spatial/Readme.md

 ## TODO
-1. Testing efficiency of exploration
+- [x] Testing efficiency of exploration (90 and 180)
+- [x] Change move: agent can only move to objects it observed
+- [x] Add an object as original position?
+- [x] Add reason for invalid action / input

 ## NOTE
 1. After exploration, the agent will return the its original position and orientation.